 9. Box-end Wrench

 The combination wrench has been discussed earlier which is the combination of open-end and box-end wrench.
 If you own a set of combination wrench then well and good, but, sometimes you need more torque to deal with the nuts and bolts.
 In such situations, the box-end wrench can be very helpful.
+“Necessity is the mother of invention”, we are well familiar with this statement; the same goes true in the case of wrenches.
+That said, the torque wrenches have been enhanced and optimized to apply a precise amount of torque to the fastener.
+This is a great article about best torque wrenches.
 The advantages of box-end wrenches are as below:

 - Provides more torque.